 Once an element can be selected, it can be modified via the Revit Properties palette or within the view window.
 Some warning types can be resolved easily once they are selected, such as the Duplicate Mark warning.
 For more complicated warning types, it may be useful to next Isolate the Problem Areas.

-To inspect the elements related to a warning type more carefully, select the elements within Ideate Explorer on the Warnings tab, then use the Temporary Hide/Isolate tools within Revit and select Isolate Elements.
+To inspect the elements related to a warning type more carefully, you can use the Revit or built-in tools within Ideate Explorer to visually isolate elements.

 Thank you for taking time to inform us about a bug or feature request.